-- I. This Registration Document provides sufficient insights into any failings in the effectiveness of the internal risk management and control systems, as is further substantiated in chapter 1 "Risk Factors" and section 6.5 "Risk appetite and control"; - II.
-The risk- and control systems described herein, particularly in section 6.5.6 "Financial risks and controls" provide reasonable assurance that the financial reporting does not contain any material inaccuracies; - III.
-We confirm that we expect that our existing cash and cash equivalents and current financial assets will enable us to fund our operating expenses and capital expenditure requirements through at least the next 12 months.
-On the basis of the current state of affairs, it is justified that the financial reporting is prepared on a going concern basis; and - IV.
-This report, particularly chapter 1 "Risk Factors" states those material risks and uncertainties that are relevant to the expectation of our continuity for the period of twelve months after the preparation of this Registration Document.
+- (i) This Registration Document provides sufficient insights into any failings in the effectiveness of the internal risk management and control systems, as is further substantiated in chapter 1 "Risk Factors" on page 14 and further, and section 6.5 "Risk appetite and control" on page 195 and further; - (ii) The risk- and control systems described herein, particularly in paragraph 6.5.5 "Financial risks and controls" on page 198 and further provide reasonable assurance that the financial reporting does not contain any material inaccuracies; - (iii) We confirm that we expect that our existing cash and cash equivalents and current financial assets will enable us to fund our operating expenses and capital expenditure requirements through at least the next 12 months.
+On the basis of the current state of affairs, it is justified that the financial reporting is prepared on a going concern basis; and - (iv) This report, particularly chapter 1 "Risk Factors" on page 14 and further states those material risks and uncertainties that are relevant to the expectation of our continuity for the period of twelve months after the preparation of this Registration Document.
 The aforementioned statement does not in any way limit the relevance or applicability of the Risk Factors set out in this Registration Document to the aforementioned period of 12 months.